 Although glycerol is generally of low toxicity, there are concerns about the effect on young children when large quantities are consumed over a short period of time.

-How we make sure food additives are safe
+How does FSS make sure food additives are safe?

 - the science on additives is strictly reviewed